rcgray/free-genai-bootcamp-2025/lang-portal/docs/Game-Harness-Spec.md

 ## Scene Management

-Games should use Phaser's scene system for organization.
+If developing a game that uses Phaser, games can make use of Phaser's scene system for organization.
 Common scenes include:

 ### TitleScene